fridaysystems/inventory-presser/readme.txt

 = 14.11.0 =
 * [Added] Adds a fullscreen mode to flexsliders so large vehicle photos can bust out of their containers when tapped by users.
 * [Fixed] Cleans up flexslider JavaScript to use much less jQuery and wait for slow images to load before attempting resizes.
+* [Fixed] Fixes a bug where paging was broken for Listings Pages defined at Vehicles → Options.
 * [Fixed] Makes more strings translateable, adds more taxonomy term labels so the Block Editor stops showing "category" instead of "make", "model", etc.
 * [Fixed] Allows more than 30 meta keys in the Custom Fields editor panel when editing vehicles.
 * [Fixed] Adds a Contact Form 7 mail tag [invp_adf_vendor] to integrate the location taxonomy into ADF XML leads.
 More details at https://inventorypresser.com/docs/contact-form-7-integration/how-to-send-adf-xml-leads-using-contact-form-7/